Future Focus: London Development Spotlight

 Event details

-Location: The British Library, 96 Euston Rd, London NW1 2DB
+Location: The British Library, 96 Euston Rd, London NW1 2DB.
+Limited tickets remaining.

 The numbers below include tickets for this event already in your cart.
 Clicking "Get Tickets" will allow you to edit any existing attendee information as well as change ticket quantities.